 Step 3: Onsite Pre-Event Preparations

-Just prior to the event a detailed safety check will have to be carried out.
+Immediately prior to the event a detailed safety check will have to be carried out.
 This should include the following:

 Access: Ensure clear access and exit routes and adequate circulation within the site.
 Pay particular attention to emergency routes.

-Inspections: Two different sets of inspections should take place for any size event, one for pre-arrival and post event site inspections and one for the health and safety of the event set-up.
+Inspections: For most events, the GS360 Communities Manager will need to carry out a pre-event inspection and a post-event inspection.
+On the event day, it may be necessary for a separate Health and Safety inspection to be carried out to ensure that all equipment,

-Site Inspection: Pre-arrival: A walk through inspection of the entire site, including areas of access, should be carried out with the organsation’s event manager and the designated GS360 duty manager immediately prior to arrival of any vehicles or set up.
-Any defects or spoiled areas must be identified and recorded.
-All defects should be noted and any remedial action taken.
-Post event inspection information can be found in step 5.
+Pre-event Site Inspection: A walk through inspection of the entire site, including areas of access, should be carried out with the organisation’s event manager and the designated GS360 duty manager immediately prior to arrival of any vehicles or set up.
+All existing defects should be noted and any remedial action taken.

-H&S Inspection: This inspection should be carried out after all structures and activities are set up but BEFORE the event opens, using the risk assessment document and event management plan to identify any potential hazards and to check out communications are working.
+H&S Onsite Inspection: This inspection should be carried out after all structures and activities are set up but BEFORE the event opens, using the risk assessment document and event management plan to identify any potential hazards and to check communications are working.

+Post-event Site Inspection: Another walk-through of the site to identify any new damages to the site grounds or infrastructure.

-Site Plan: Make sure that all facilities and attractions are correctly sited as per your site plan.
+Site Plan: Make sure that all facilities and attractions are correctly situated as per site plan.
 Be certain that the first aid facilities, fire extinguishers and any cash collection boxes are in place.
 Check waste bins are in their correct locations.
-Ensure contractors, associations, security and all stewards have copies of the most updated site plans.
+Ensure contractors, associations, security and all stewards have copies of the most up to date site plans.

 Signage: Ensure adequate signage is displayed where necessary.
-This should include emergency exits, first aid points, information, lost children points and security base together with other welfare facilities such as toilets and drinking water.
+This should include emergency exits, first aid points, information, lost children meeting points and security base; alongside other welfare facilities such as toilets and drinking water.

-Vehicles: Check that all contractors, performers and exhibitors vehicles have been removed from the site or parked in the designated area before the public are permitted to enter.
+Vehicles: Check that all contractor, performer and exhibitor vehicles have been removed from the site or parked in the designated area before the public are permitted to enter.

-Structures: Ensure all staging, seating, marquees and lighting structures have been erected safely and that certification has been obtained from the relevant contractors as a record of this.
+Structures: Ensure all staging, seating, marquee and lighting structures have been erected safely and that certification has been obtained from the relevant contractors.

 Barriers: Check that all barriers and other protection against hazards are securely in place and there is no risk of falling from staging or other facilities.

-Stewards: Make sure that sufficient staff have been assigned to each are and all arrive in their correct location.
+Stewards: Make sure that sufficient staff have been assigned to each area and all arrive on time to their correct location.
 Ensure all stewards are wearing the correct clothing for easy identification.
 Check that all stewards and staff have been fully briefed and understand their responsibilities.

 Lighting: Check all lighting is working, including any emergency lighting.